 Grenada is sometimes known as the Spice Island because cinnamon, cloves, ginger, mace and nutmeg are all important exports.
-This offers great opportunity for the luxury hotels to add flair and flavour to their many exquisite dishes.
+This offers great opportunity for the 5 star hotels to add flair and flavour to their many exquisite dishes.

 Grand Etang National Park contains a lake which is is a sub-marine volcano that is extinct.
 The park is also a great starting point for adventures and eco-tours on foot or mountain bike into Grenada’s mountainous interior of lush rainforests and waterfalls.

 The indented coastline with protected bays, secluded beaches and little-visited islands like Carriacou, can also be explored by boat.
-For the sporty, deep-sea fishing, kayaking, snorkelling are also generally on offer at many of the beach resorts and hotels.
+For the sporty, deep-sea fishing, kayaking and snorkelling are also generally on offer at many of the beach resorts and hotels.

 Whatever is chosen to do, a visit to Grenada will certainly add a little spice to guests lives.